samulipo/samulipo.github.io/index.md

 **Samuli Reijula (né Pöyhönen)**

-I am a university researcher in the philosophy of science at the <a href="http://www.uta.fi/yky/en/fil/index.html" target="_blank">University of Tampere</a>.
+I am a university lecturer in theoretical philosophy at the <a href="https://www.helsinki.fi/en/faculty-of-arts/research/disciplines/philosophy-history-and-art/philosophy" target="_blank">University of Helsinki</a>.
 I’m currently working on projects related to two themes:
 - **Institutional epistemology.** What are epistemically well-designed social systems like?
 That is, what are the social, cognitive and institutional conditions of well-functioning scientific research?
 - **Evidence-based policy.** How are findings from the behavioral sciences used to inform policy design?
 How should that translation be done?